drduh/YubiKey-Guide/README.md

 gpg: [stdin]: encryption failed: Unusable public key
 ```

-- If you receive the error, `gpg: 0x0000000000000000: skipped: Unusable public key`, `signing failed: Unusable secret key`, or `encryption failed: Unusable public key` the sub-key may be expired and can no longer be used to encrypt nor sign messages.
+- If you receive the error, `gpg: 0x0000000000000000: skipped: Unusable public key`, `signing failed: Unusable secret key`, or `encryption failed: Unusable public key` the subkey may be expired and can no longer be used to encrypt nor sign messages.
 It can still be used to decrypt and authenticate, however.

 - If you lost your GPG public key, follow [this guide](https://www.nicksherlock.com/2021/08/recovering-lost-gpg-public-keys-from-your-yubikey/) to recover it from YubiKey.